 Gamma Irradiation Program.

-Hi Everyone, during the spring each year we will be facilitating a beekeeping equipment sterilization event at Sterigenics, 75 Tilbury Road, Salem, NJ 08079.
+Hi Everyone, We have an option to facilitate a beekeeping equipment sterilization event at Sterigenics, 75 Tilbury Road, Salem, NJ 08079.
 As a larger group we are able to combine pallet loads to meet feasible volumes for more efficient biosecurity controls.
-Current pricing from Sterigenics is US$248.80 a pallet and is cost effective once we meet ten pallets or more.
-This seasons date is set for 22nd March 2022.
-Turn around is usually about one week.
-We will be accepting wrapped equipment to combine loads from the 1st through to the 21st of March at our delivery yards.
+Current pricing from Sterigenics is US$282.40 a pallet with a minimum service run of $2500.
+A 2023 seasons date has not been set yet, however we usually try to schedule a spot in March.
 Any questions please contact Tim@extractandbox.com

 About Gamma Irradiation